Hair Loss Drugs Linked to Erectile Dysfunction

-On top of new labeling requirements by the FDA, new research has found that Finasteride, the major constituent in baldness and prostate drugs Propecia and Proscar, may cause sex dysfunction long after the drug has been discontinued.
+On top of new labeling requirements by the FDA, new research has found that Finasteride, the major constituent in hair loss and prostate drugs Propecia and Proscar, may cause erectile dysfunction long after the drug has been discontinued.

-The new researcher, just published in the Journal of Sexual Medicine, found that 96% of a group of men who took the baldness drug Propecia and then stopped, suffered sex dysfunction for more than a year after stopping.
+The research, published in the Journal of Sexual Medicine, found that 96% of a group of men who took the hair loss drug Propecia and then stopped, suffered sex dysfunction for more than a year after stopping.
 The study interviewed and reviewed the cases of 54 men under 40 years old with more than three months of dysfunction.
 Of these 89% were consistent with the diagnosis of sexual dysfunction.

 Sexual dysfunction includes erectile dysfunction, orgasm problems, genital pain, lowered sex drive, depression and anxiety related to sex.